Optimized laser ion acceleration at the relativistic critical density surface: Results

-Before looking at the details of the simulation results, we briefly review the one dimensional SASL process.
-For small values of $a_0$ the laser pushes forward the front surface via hole boring (HB).
+Before looking at the details of the simulation results, we briefly review the one dimensional \com{RTF-RPA} process.
+For small values of $a_0$ the laser pushes forward the front surface via HB-RPA.
 For larger $a_0$ the laser can penetrate into the plasma by turning the plasma relativistically transparent at the front.
 The velocity of the point of reflection of the laser can be modeled by

 where $\beta_\mathrm{HB}=\frac{\Sigma}{1+\Sigma}$ is the HB velocity with $\Sigma=\sqrt{\frac{Pa^2}{2 m_\mathrm{i} n_\mathrm{i}}}$~\cite{Robinson2009}, and is the velocity of the relativistic critical density front with